dfisher95350/dfisher95350.github.io/education/index.md

 Providence, Rhode Island

-Enrolled in Master's Degree program with fellowship, 1995 (did not complete).
+Enrolled in Master's Degree program with fellowship, 1995.

 Concentration: Archeology and Art History.